Pregnancy Changed My Body — Rebuilding My Core Changed My Life

 I noticed it in the mirror.
 I noticed it when I got dressed.
 I noticed it when I exercised.
 I kept wondering if the “mom pouch” would ever go away or if I just needed to work harder to get my body back.

-I truly believed that my pre-baby body was never coming back.
+I truly believed my pre-baby body was never coming back.

 After my first few kids, I focused almost entirely on how my body looked.
 I thought core strength meant tighter abs and more crunches.
 I believed that if my stomach looked flat, it meant I was strong and healthy.